This is what it's really like to get laser hair removal on your vagina

 You’ll also want to avoid sex for at least 24 hours after treatments, Newell notes.
 “Better to be safe than sorry.
 The goal is to have a pretty kitty, not an irritated and angry one!”

 So, what are the results like?

 Because I only got three treatments, my hair still grows down there and I do have to shave it (when I want to because, again, I hate shaving).
 However, I’ve noticed that my hair is definitely thinner compared to the first time I got the treatment.
 It also takes longer to grow back, especially in my bikini area.
 Newell explains that, on average, people start seeing results after six to 12 treatments.
 So it’s definitely an investment.

 At the end of the day, I’m glad I got laser hair removal on my vagina.
-I feel cleaner down there when I’m on my period, and while my hair doesn’t feel as thick and it doesn’t grow as much as it used to, I’ve decided that three treatments are all I want.
+I feel cleaner down there when I’m on my period, and my hair doesn’t feel as thick and it doesn’t grow as much as it used to.
+While further treatments could lead to an even more dramatic difference, I’ve decided that three treatments are all I want.
 I’m comfortable with those results.